-Amdahl's balanced system law: A system needs a bit of IO per second per instruction per second.
+Amdahl's balanced system law: A system needs a bit of IO per second per instruction per second: about 10 instructions per second implies a need for 1 byte of IO per second.

 Amdahl's memory law: $\alpha = 1$: that is the MB/MIPS ratio (called alpha (α)), in a balanced system is 1.
 Amdahl's IO law: Programs do one IO per 50,000 instructions

-In [4], it is shown that α has increased and that has caused a slight reduction in IO density, but these "laws" are still decent rules-of-thumb.
-In addition to Amdahl's laws, computer systems typically allocate comparable budgets for RAM and for disk.
-A terabyte of disk storage is about one hundred times less expensive than RAM.
-This 1:100 RAM:Disk capacity ratio and the Amdahl laws are captured in the following spreadsheet:
+In [3], it is shown that α has increased and that has caused a slight reduction in IO density, but these "laws" are still a decent rule-of-thumb.
+In addition to these Amdahl Laws, computer systems typically allocate comparable budget for RAM and for long-term storage (e.g. disk, tape.)
+The long-term storage is about one hundred times less expensive than RAM, so one gets considerably more storage.
+This 1:100 RAM:Disk capacity ratio and the Amdahl laws are captured in the following spreadsheet